 The most pervasive stressors observed in rivers and streams across the state were those related to water quality; specifically, elevated levels of total phosphorous, total nitrogen, and salinity (see Figure 2).
 Excess phosphorous was observed in 64% of stream km and excess salinity was observed in 63% of stream km.

 Because the potential water quality issues were identified based on one-time grab samples, the UT BLM partnered with the UT Department of Water Quality to determine if the observed water quality exceedances are pervasive over time.
-Click here for more detail on this on-going step-down effort in the Green River District.

 Despite the potential issues observed with water quality, some data indicated that Utah BLM streams and rivers are in relatively good condition.
 For example, more than 60% of stream kilometers displayed minimal biological departure from reference conditions, as indicated by aquatic macroinvertebrate assemblages.
 Riparian and stream channel indicators also generally scored well with no pervasive concerns except for lower than expected stream bank stability and isolated occurrences of low canopy cover and large woody debris in the stream channel.